Edgar-Donk/tkinter.ttk.style/README.md

 Now would be a good a time as any to inspect what ttkthemes has to offer.
 Apart from the interface to python most is written in
 TCL scripting language.
 We can take stock of the themes on offer, most work with gif images, that are used as substitutes for the border part of the relevant widget.
 Almost all ttkthemes use one of the 4 common themes as a parent, clam is the most popular, although if you were to use a ttktheme it would be hard to tell which theme is the parent without inspecting the code.
 It is interesting to note that Aquativo uses coded images, whereas the black theme has no images.
 Three themes use png images, but these are only usable with tkinter 8.6 and above.
-Finally most images are quite small, about 30 by 30 pixels, with corners of one or three pixels radius.
+Finally most images are quite small, about 30 by 30 pixels, with corners of one or three pixels apparent radius - what apparent, yep there is no actual curved line, though it looks like there are corners there.

 If you want to modify the gif images in an image editor there should be no great problem, provided you do not try converting to another format and back again.
 Use the image editor for small simple changes.
 When checking out or modifying an image pixel by pixel using PIL